TheJumpCloud/support/scripts/automation/Radius/readme.md

 #### Importing a certificate

 To Import your own CA, the certificate and key files can be copied to the `projectDir/Radius/Cert` directory. **Note: Please ensure the certificate and key name ends with `key.pem` and `cert.pem` (ex. `radius_ca_cert.pem` or `radius_ca_key.pem`)**

+In order to import a certificate from a .pfx file, the certificate and key needs to be extracted from .pfx file.

+1. Extract the private key: `openssl pkcs12 -in certfile.pfx -nocerts -out /projectDirectory/Radius/Cert/radius_ca_key.pem`
+   - Replace certfile.pfx to the file path of your .pfx file.
+Make sure the `radius_ca_key.pem` is saved or moved to `/projectDirectory/Radius/Cert/` directory
+   - This command will prompt for the .pfx password.
+NOTE: Please DO NOT FORGET the password as you will need it when generating user certificates.
+2. Extract the certificate: `openssl pkcs12 -in certfile.pfx -nokeys -out /projectDirectory/Radius/Cert/radius_ca_cert.pem`
+   - Replace certfile.pfx to the file path of your .pfx file.
+Make sure the `radius_ca_cert.pem` is saved or moved to `/projectDirectory/Radius/Cert/` directory
+   - Again, this command will prompt for the .pfx password

+**NOTE: You will get prompted with the Key password Generating user certificates.
+The password will be saved as an Environment Variable.**

 After successful import or generation of a self signed CA, the CA's serial number and expiration date will be displayed on the main menu.
 ![main menu](./images/mainMenu.png)